About the Program

 - To strengthen ties of partnership between Oregon and Costa Rican high school students and their families.

 Special Note: As part of the exchange, student travelers are expected to host and recommend 2 other families that are interested in hosting a Costa Rican exchange student for four weeks during the winter, typically from mid December to mid January.

-Up to 25 Oregon high-school students travel to Costa Rica in June, live with families, and attend school for 8 weeks (No Studies).
+Up to 25 Oregon high-school students travel to Costa Rica in June, live with families, and attend school for 4 weeks or 8 weeks (No Studies).
 They are accompanied by two chaperones.

 Departure from Oregon is in mid June and students return in mid August.
 Students typically stay in Costa Rica for 8 weeks, however some students have selected a 4 week option.
 Travelers depart shortly after the end of the school year; exact dates will be set at the start of the application cycle.

 Oregon students go to Costa Rica to improve their Spanish skills, attend high school, and experience family life in Costa Rica.
 This enables them to be both bilingual and bi-cultural.
 Students have an opportunity to know Costa Rica and to make long-lasting friendships.